NixImagery/NixImagery.github.io/_posts/2020-08-30-video-cc-workflow.md

 ## Media Hopper Create

 It's easy to upload a video to the Blackboard VLE by clicking on `Media Hopper Create` in the `Tools` menu.
-This is very nice but this process strips out the captions track.
-Embedding the uploaded video offer no CC option to viewers and no captions are visible.
-This is clearly a fault in the Media Hopper Create system.
+This is very nice but this process ignores any embedded captions track.
+Captions must be uploaded in their own file, in `.srt` format.
+The service is fussy about the formatting of text within the file, and will just stop working if it finds something it doesn't like.
+Get the format right, however, and it works just fine, for English captions at least.

-You can ask for subtitles to be created for the uploaded video but this is an automated and low-quality service that isn't really any good.
+You can ask for subtitles to be automatically created for the uploaded video but this is a machine-based and low-quality service that isn't really any good.
 It creates, ironically, a CC track that is inferior to the one included in the uploaded file.
+It is possible to order a professional transcription from the University transcription service, although I haven't considered this.

-## A workaround
+## A workaround if you can't use Media Hopper Create

-I have found a way of getting around this difficulty: within Learn, add a new item.
+An alternative way to embed media without using Media Hopper is as follows.
+Within Learn, add a new item.
 This is effectively a webpage, and using the editing tools, you can upload two files.
 The first is the mp4 video file (it is not necessary for this file to have the embedded captions track).

 The second file contains the captions and timing information in our `srt` file, but needs to be in a different format.
 This format is **Web Video Text Tracks (VTT)**, and is easily obtained using ffmpeg: